muhammadhaerul/Repo-DataScience/README.md

 ## Pandas-Tutorial

-This section covers the basics of using the Pandas librariy for data manipulation and analysis in Python.
+This section covers the basics of using the Pandas library for data manipulation and analysis in Python.